strongqa/docs.howitzer-framework.io/README.md

 By default Howitzer uses an outstanding service called [Mailgun](http://www.mailgun.com) that allows to catch all emails of a sandbox domain and store them in its own data storage within 3 days.
 It is extremely useful during web application testing when a new user with email confirmation is created.

-You can use a **free** account.
+You could use a **free** account in past, but now it is required paid account to configure routes.
 Follow the below steps to create an account:

 1. Sign up [here](https://mailgun.com/signup).
 2. Login and copy your API Key.